SAP-archive/cloud-s4-sdk-book/README.md

 ```
 Access the business partner mock OData service at that URL, by appending the path `/sap/opu/odata/sap/API_BUSINESS_PARTNER`.

-Use your specific URL like `https://bupa-mock-odata-<random-route>.cfapps.eu10.hana.ondemand.com` as the URL for your destination `ErpQueryEndpoint` with any dummy user and password (or choose _No Authentication_ when defining the destination with the destination service on SAP Cloud Platform).
+Use your specific URL like `https://bupa-mock-odata-<random-route>.cfapps.eu10.hana.ondemand.com` as the URL for your destination `ErpQueryEndpoint` with any dummy user and password (or choose _No Authentication_ when defining the destination with the destination service on SAP BTP).

 ## Limitations
 As a mock server, the functionality of the mock OData service is limited to the most essential features.
 It is by no means a complete OData service compliant with the OData v2 specification.
 Also, it is beyond the plain API not comparable with the business partner API of SAP S/4HANA Cloud.